 Synrock Big Jugs Set C or B

 A $5 jug is hard to beat, but price isn’t the only notable element of Synrock’s ceramic composite holds.
-I was highly skeptical of these unique looking holds at first.
+I was highly skeptical of these unique-looking holds at first.
 The colors are unfashionable, and the website is straight out of the ‘90s.
-I picked up a few on Ebay when I first built my woody because I was on a budget.
-I figured that in the worst case scenario, I could use them as big feet.
-From my first setting session I was a complete fan-boy.
+I picked up a few on Ebay when I first built my woodie because I was on a budget.
+I figured that in the worst-case scenario, I could use them as big feet.
+From my first setting session I was a complete fanboy.
 I couldn’t stop raving about them to my friends.
-Even the ugliest ones blew my mind with variation in grip, texture, comfort, and the ability to stay cool in hot weather.
-They don’t seem to polish like plastic and I feel like I can climb forever on the soft, Fontainebleau-like sandstone texture which, by the way, can be tweaked to your preference.
+Even the ugliest ones blew my mind with their variation in grip, texture, comfort, and the ability to stay cool in hot weather.
+They don’t seem to polish like plastic, and I feel like I can climb forever on the soft, Fontainebleau-like sandstone texture, which, by the way, can be tweaked to your preference.

 12 holds, $59; synrockholds.com

 Much of the time, the plywood used in home walls doesn’t have any texture.
 This makes it tricky to choose holds.
 Large, matchable pieces tend to spin.
 With Synrock’s ceramic formula, there is virtually no spinning on uncoated plywood.
 These pinches are basic large edges that make great matchable slopers on an overhang.
 The superior Synrock texture really shows itself with this set.